VISIBLE AND INVISIBLE

 Speakers and Artists

-Symposium programming includes: morning worship, seminar lectures, plenary addresses, applied workshops with practicing artists, interactive keynote presentations, and tickets to a full-length performance by the world-class New Caritas Orchestra.
+Symposium programming includes: morning worship, seminar encounters, plenary addresses, applied workshops with practicing artists, interactive keynotes featuring music by Sandra McCracken, and tickets to a full-length performance by the world-class New Caritas Orchestra.

 Keynote Presentations